 If you don’t pay your full tax bill, the IRS will fine you.
 But they won’t give you a gold star for paying too much.

 You can tell you’re paying too much in taxes if your business is consistently receiving large tax refunds.

 Remember: a tax refund isn’t free cash from the IRS.
 It’s money that was held by the government while you could have been investing it in your business.

 Refunds are often the result of miscalculated quarterly estimated tax payments.
 To calculate quarterly estimated tax payments accurately, you need to predict your income.
 It’s almost impossible to do so without accurate financial records produced through accurate accounting.

 What an accountant does

-A skilled, experienced accountant will save you time by communicating your company’s financial state to you jargon-free while anticipating your financial needs, rather than simply reacting to them.
+A skilled accountant will save you time by communicating your company’s financial state to you jargon-free while anticipating your financial needs.

 They can also provide you with knowledge and insight that is simply inaccessible to non-accountants.
-For example, information about tax deductions that you didn’t even know you qualified for, tax rules you didn’t know you were breaking, and best practices picked up while working as an accountant for other companies in your industry.
+Things like tax deductions you didn’t even know you qualified for, tax rules you didn’t know you were breaking, and best practices picked up while working for other companies in your industry.

-If those are things you think your business can benefit from, it might be time to hire an accountant.
+If those are things your business can benefit from right now, it might be time to hire an accountant.

 This post is to be used for informational purposes only and does not constitute legal, business, or tax advice.
 Each person should consult his or her own attorney, business advisor, or tax advisor with respect to matters referenced in this post.
 Bench assumes no liability for actions taken in reliance upon the information contained herein.